apollographql/apollo-link/packages/apollo-link-batch-http/README.md

 <h2 id="options">Options</h2>

-The batch http link accpets an object with some options to customize the behavior of the link.
+The batch http link accepts an object with some options to customize the behavior of the link.
 There are two different categories of options: http and batch.
 The http options follow the same structure as the [apollo-link-http](http.html#options):